speakeasy-sdks/recipe-book/README.md

 <!-- Start Error Handling [errors] -->
 ## Error Handling

 All SDK methods return a response object or throw an error.
-By default, an API error will throw a `errors.SDKError`.
+By default, an API error will throw a `custom_errors.SDKError`.

-If a HTTP request fails, an operation my also throw an error from the `models/errors/httpclienterrors.ts` module:
+If a HTTP request fails, an operation my also throw an error from the `models/custom_errors/httpclienterrors.ts` module:

 | HTTP Client Error                                    | Description                                          |
 | ---------------------------------------------------- | ---------------------------------------------------- |